chingu-voyages/v47-tier1-team-06/README.md

 7. The task will display on the landing page once complete <br>
 8. You can click on any date to see if there's a task, the cool thing about this is that a dot shows up on the days you have something to do so you don't have to scroll through all the dates to see what task is coming up <br>
 9. All tasks shown are ordered by priority.
 If the task priority is the same, the task with the earlier start time will be shown first <br>
+10. For first time users, example tasks will be loaded from the example JSON file <br>
+11. All tasks are saved and stored within local storage <br>